Emerging coronavirus strains and veterinary patients

 Development of an IDEXX SARS-CoV-2 (COVID-19) RealPCR Test

-IDEXX Reference Laboratories has developed a real-time PCR test to detect SARS-CoV-2 based on the published genetic sequences of the virus from the human outbreak.
-The IDEXX SARS-CoV2 (COVID-19) RealPCR Test targets the same nucleocapsid gene as the CDC (Centers for Disease Control and Prevention) assay but has been adapted with a unique alignment for use in animals.
+IDEXX Reference Laboratories has developed and validated a real-time PCR test to detect SARS-CoV-2 based on the published genetic sequences of the virus from the human outbreak.14 The IDEXX SARS-CoV2 (COVID-19) RealPCR Test targets the same nucleocapsid gene as the CDC (Centers for Disease Control and Prevention) assay but has been adapted with a unique alignment for use in animals.
 It has been carefully designed to avoid cross-reactivity with other veterinary-specific coronaviruses.
 Specificity studies confirm that there is no cross-reactivity with the new PCR test against common veterinary coronaviruses affecting companion animals.
 Likewise, currently available RealPCR tests for these veterinary coronaviruses were demonstrated to not detect the SARS-CoV-2 viral nucleic acid.

 During the initial four-week validation of the new SARS-CoV-2 (COVID-19) RealPCR Test, IDEXX tested more than 3,500 canine, feline and equine specimens submitted to IDEXX Reference Laboratories for respiratory RealPCR panels.
 Specimens were tested in parallel with three assays from the Centers for Disease Control and Prevention (CDC).
 A subset of faecal specimens submitted for diagnostic diarrhoea RealPCR panels were also evaluated as part of the cross-reactivity studies.
 The specimens originated from the United States and South Korea.
 Screening was expanded to Canada and European countries starting in mid-March, including areas with high rates of COVID-19 in the human population.

 When to use the IDEXX SARS-CoV-2 (COVID-19) RealPCR Test